 \subsection{Summary of the construction}

 We give a quick summary of the construction of the norm functor

 for a finite étale morphism $f\colon T\to S$, which is the content of Section~\ref{sec:stablenorms}.
 Let $\SmQP_{S+}$ denote the category of pointed $S$-schemes of the form $X_+ = X \amalg S$, where $X \to S$ is smooth and quasi-projective.
 It is a symmetric monoidal category under the \emph{smash product} $X_+ \wedge Y_+ = (X \times Y)_+$.
 Alternatively, one can view $\SmQP_{S+}$ as the category whose objects are smooth quasi-projective $S$-schemes and whose morphisms are partially defined maps with clopen domains of definition.
-If $f\colon T \to S$ is finite locally free, the pullback functor $f^*\colon \SmQP_{S} \to \SmQP_{T}$ has a right adjoint $\Weil_f$ called \emph{Weil restriction} \cite[\sect7.6]{NeronModels}.
+If $f\colon T \to S$ is finite locally free (i.e., finite, flat, and of finite presentation), the pullback functor $f^*\colon \SmQP_{S} \to \SmQP_{T}$ has a right adjoint $\Weil_f$ called \emph{Weil restriction} \cite[\sect7.6]{NeronModels}.
 Moreover, $\Weil_f$ preserves clopen immersions and therefore extends in a canonical way to a symmetric monoidal functor $f_\otimes\colon \SmQP_{T+} \to \SmQP_{S+}$.

 The symmetric monoidal $\infty$-category $\SH(S)$ can be obtained from $\SmQP_{S+}$ in three steps: \begin{enumerate} \item sifted cocompletion $\SmQP_{S+}\to \PSh_\Sigma(\SmQP_S)_\pt$; \item motivic localization $\PSh_\Sigma(\SmQP_S)_\pt\to \H_\pt(S)$; \item $\P^1$-stabilisation $\H_\pt(S)\to\SH(S)$. \end{enumerate} Here, $\PSh_\Sigma(\SmQP_S)_\pt$ is the $\infty$-category of presheaves of pointed spaces on $\SmQP_{S}$ that transform finite coproducts into finite products (called \emph{radditive presheaves} by Voevodsky \cite{Voevodsky:2010b}).
 Crucially, each of these steps is described by a universal construction in the $\infty$-category of symmetric monoidal $\infty$-categories with \emph{sifted} colimits.
 For step (3), this is a minor refinement of the universal property of $\P^1$-stabilization proved by Robalo \cite[\sect 2]{Robalo}.